ssanthosh2k3/task-manager/README.md

 # Task Master Pro

-Welcome to Task Master Pro, a comprehensive Java application designed to manage tasks efficiently.
+elcome to Task Master Pro, a comprehensive Java application designed to manage tasks efficiently.
 This project is developed and maintained by DevOps Shack, a YouTube channel dedicated to DevOps tutorials and best practices.

 ## Table of Contents
 - [Introduction](#introduction)